cboettig/labnotebook/_posts/2011-05-08-building-a-semantic-notebook.markdown

 categories:
 - open-science
 tags:
+- semantics
-- plugins
+- site-configuration
 ---

 What would a semantic lab notebook look like?
 What would be possible with such a structure, ideally?
 What is already possible now?
 There's a lot that can be done with an electronic notebook that adds value over a paper notebook: browsing by categories and tags, embedding links, time-stamping entries, searching the full text, and having automated trackbacks or pingbacks when a post is mentioned in another post or appears elsewhere on the web.
 Despite these advantages, I think a lot more could be possible with a semantic notebook -- where links can be identified with an ontology describing the relationship.
 I've found a couple current tools very promising, and would be interested in developing some of these much further.

-There's been a lot written about the potential for linked data and a semantic web elsewhere [cite rel='cito:discusses']10.2200/S00334ED1V01Y201102WBE001[/cite], here I outline what's already possible and what I'd like to see in the context of a lab notebook.
+There's been a lot written about the potential for linked data and a semantic web elsewhere <a rel="http://purl.org/spar/cito/discusses", resource="http://dx.doi.org/10.2200/S00334ED1V01Y201102WBE001">(Heath & Bizer, 2011)</a>, here I outline what's already possible and what I'd like to see in the context of a lab notebook.
 My notebook links three primary content sources: literature citations, graphs, and code; as I've [described before](http://www.carlboettiger.info/archives/211).
 A more semantic version could make the connections between these elements explicit and machine readable, opening the door to many more possibilities.

 ![](http://www.carlboettiger.info/assets/files/mynotebook-300x123.png)